RahulPagare20/RahulPagare20/README.md

 # :hammer: Currently working on
-1. Connit, a social-media/networking website based off of Python, Flask, Jinja, Sqlite3, Google firebase, etc. since 2022.
+1. Connit, a social-media/networking website based off of Python, Flask, Jinja, Sqlite3, Google firebase database, etc. since 2022.
 2. Participating in the 2026 STEMINATE Hackathon with a team, that is.